Subilan/NameWhitelist/README.md

 # NameWhitelist

-**Name Whitelist** is the _super-simplified_ version of the vanilla whitelist.
+**NameWhitelist** is the _super-simplified_ version of the vanilla whitelist.
 It checks if the name of the player who trying to join the server is on the list, and forcefully disconnect (like _kick_, or something) players not listed actively.

 ## Reason